AnandSrikumar/SpaceSurvive/README.md

 Use WASD to move the player in any direction, use shift key to move player fastly.

 Credits:
-Song used : After the fall purple planet
+Songs used : Updated songs with neffex and Two steps from Hell

 Note:
 This game is under development, that is why 2-3 files are present but unused, they will; be used in future.